 Companies are taking initiatives to upskill their employees, but fear of employees leaving after gaining the skills and joining some other company, holds these companies back from taking further steps in this direction.

 In a recent survey conducted by NHRD, which included 200 CHROs ( Chief Human Resource Officers) noted that Indians need to upskill multiple times in their career to fill the talent gap, as skills will be the key driver to determine pay scales of working professionals in the coming days.

-Big data, data science and machine learning are few of these jobs.
-These jobs require fundamentally different skill set from the jobs that had existed before, and requires people to learn skills from ground up.
+Big data, data science, and machine learning are a few of these jobs.
+These jobs require a fundamentally different skillset from the jobs that had existed before and requires people to learn skills from the ground up.